owensam/dansomconsultancy.org/README.md

-# Dansom Photo Gallery Project    # By Owen Sam
+# Dansom Photo Gallery Project
+# Developed By Owen Sam Otieno

 > An AWS CloudFormation stack to run a serverless password-protected photo gallery